-The Citizens’ Curriculum is an innovative, holistic approach to empower people to get the language, maths, digital, civic, health and financial capabilities they need.
-The approach is based on what motivates adults to learn, through giving learners a voice in co-designing curriculum content and careful contextualization, ensuring that people are learning skills which are relevant to their lives and their work.
+The Citizens’ Curriculum is an innovative, holistic approach to empower people to get the language, maths, digital, civic, health, and financial capabilities they need.
+The approach is based on what motivates adults to learn, through giving learners a voice in co-designing curriculum content and careful contextualization, ensuring that people are learning skills that are relevant to their lives and their work.

 Link to recording on YouTube